lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 DP0 Delegate Assemblies
 =======================

-Virtual meetings that occur biweekly on Fridays from 9am to 11am Pacific time (alternating with `Stack Club`_) for DP0 delegates from North and South America and Europe, plus a `Third Thursday Office Hour`_ for live interaction for DP0 delegates from timezones in Australia and Asia.
+Virtual meetings that occur biweekly on Fridays from 9am to 11am Pacific time (alternating with `Stack Club`_) for DP0 delegates from North and South America and Europe, plus a `Third Thursday Office Hour`_ for live interaction for DP0 delegates from timezones in Australia and Asia (but all are welcome to attend this session).

 **Connection Info:**  **(PLACEHOLDER for a link to connection info)**